COVID-19– Gradual resumption of activities

 It's safe to ride together.

-As the situation evolves, the STO adapts its service
+As the situation evolves, STO adapts its service

-The STO is monitoring the situation closely, and will be adding to the services it is currently providing over the summer on the busier routes to limit as much as possible the number of riders on board.
+STO is monitoring the situation closely, and will be adding to the currently planned services on the busier routes to avoid overcrowding.

 If there are already too many riders on board, the driver may not stop in order to remain within the recommended number of passengers.
-In that case the driver will make sure that another vehicle is added to pick up the waiting customers.
+Whenever possible, the dispatcher will make sure that another vehicle is added to pick up the waiting customers.

 Be in the know with our info tools